ecbc0/note-math/item_en/projective-lightcone_en.typ

 $
   #projective-cone (p,q) ≃ {[λ x] : g(x,x) = 0 and λ > 0}
 $
 Since the metric is zero on the light cone, many analysis cannot be done.
-Also, the quotient of rays on the light cone corresponds to #link(<metric-cannot-distinguish-colinear-light-like>)[]
+Also, the quotient of rays on the light cone corresponds to #raw("#link(<metric-cannot-distinguish-colinear-light-like>)[]")

 $SO(p,q)$ induce bijective of $#projective-cone (p,q)$